-It's good to be a freelancer: You can commit to work you believe in.
-You have the flexibility to set your own schedule.
-And you can work as much (or as little) as you'd like.
+It can be good to be a freelancer: You have the flexibility to set your own schedule and you work as much (or as little) as you'd like.
 But with the freedom of being an independent contractor comes the responsibility of purchasing your own health insurance plan, so it's good to understand your options.

 Whether you call yourself a freelancer, independent contractor, or self-employed, you typically have two primary options for health care coverage depending on your state: